JetBrains/kotlin-web-site/pages/docs/reference/visibility-modifiers.md

 ## Classes and Interfaces

-When declared inside a class:
+For members declared inside a class:

 * `private` means visible inside this class only (including all its members);
 * `protected` --- same as `private` + visible in subclasses too;